 When I look at myself in the mirror, I see beauty.
-I see a whole person with a soul rather than fragments of too big, too small, too soft and too fat.
+I see a whole person with a soul rather than fragments of too big, too jiggly, too soft.

 When I exercise, it is about the pleasure of movement.
 There is no longer any level of punishment involved.

 My weight has stopped swinging erratically 25-30 lbs at a time because there simply is no “diet and exercise wagon” to be on or off.
 Things are level.
 More balanced.

 I no longer vilify rest.
 I embrace it.
 And I do it a lot.

 I inhabit myself and my body more fully than I ever have.